 - Realspace 3: Apocolypse Returns — Though, the three other games in the series are entirely free.

-- Rise of the Triad — One of first shareware releases that had an entirely different set of levels for the shareware version.
-All the levels included in the full release are completely new.
+- Rise of the Triad — One of first shareware releases to have an entirely different set of levels for the shareware version.
+All of the levels included in the full release were completely new.

 - Scorched Earth

 - Secret Agent